ipspace/netlab/docs/module/bgp.md

 *netlab* can use IPv6 EBGP sessions to transport IPv4 address family with IPv6 next hops (RFC 8950) -- the functionality commonly used to implement *interface EBGP sessions*. *netlab* will enable IPv4 AF over IPv6 LLA EBGP sessions when the **unnumbered** link- or interface attribute is set, or when **ipv4** interface address or link prefix is set to *True*.

 Use the **netlab show module --module bgp --feature ipv6_lla** command to display devices on which you can use the IPv4 address family on IPv6 LLA EBGP sessions and the **netlab show module --module bgp --feature rfc8950** command to display devices on which you can use the IPv4 address family on regular IPv6 EBGP sessions.

+(bgp-ibgp-localas)=
+**IBGP Sessions Resulting from Matching bgp.local_as on an EBGP Session**

+When **bgp.local_as** is configured with the same value as the neighbor AS, the result is an IBGP session.
+Most platforms treat such `localas_ibgp` sessions no different from regular `ibgp` sessions, but there could be subtle differences (and even bugs)

 ## IPv6 Support